 Q1-4 Can I apply to a graduate school even if I didn't graduate from university?

-In such cases, you are required to have the screening before you are eligible to apply.
-Please inquire at the administrative office of your desired graduate school and complete the necessary procedures by the appointed deadline.
-Please check the application guidelines for details.
+If you wish to apply for the individual preliminary screening, contact the administrative office of your graduate school of interest and complete the necessary procedures by the designated deadline.

 Q1-5 Can adult learners also apply for graduate schools?

 It is possible to apply to graduate schools as a mature student.
 Graduate schools have special admission procedures for mature students.
 Please check the Application Guidelines since specific requirements differ by graduate school.

 Q1-6 Do graduate schools offer distance learning options?

 Q1-7 Is it possible to apply to the same or different graduate schools more than once?

 Q2：Applying for Admission

 Q2-1 Can I submit an application online?